 Further down the river we reach the Sawmill Geyser.
 This unpredictable geyser goes off every 1-3 hours and the eruptions last approx. 4 minutes.
 But there have been eruptions lasting over 4 hours.
-We have visited the Upper Basin 3 times already and every time we witnessed and eruption that kept on going the whole time we were there.
+We have visited the Upper Basin 3 times alread.
+Every time we witnessed and eruption that kept on going the whole time we were there.

 We continue straight forward avoiding a left turn.
 We will come here through a different path on our way back.
 We reach the Spasmodic Geyser, which erupts simultaneously from two outlets every 1-3 hours.
 The geyser shoots water 13 feet (4 m) high.

 Going further we pass the Belgian Pool – one of the pretties ones int the Upper Basin.
-I honestly thought that the name comes from some Belgian chocolates, as it is candy-cute and beautiful, but unfortunately it comes from a Belgian tourist who fell into it and died as a result of the burns.
+I honestly thought that the name comes from some Belgian chocolates.
+It is candy-cute and beautiful.
+Unfortunately it comes from a Belgian tourist who fell into it and died as a result of the burns.

 The Grand Geyser is next along our way.
 This is one of the highest erupting geysers in the US, with water reaching 200 feet (61 m) high.
 It erupts every 6-15 hours, but usually the breaks between eruptions are 7-8 hours long.
 You can receive the estimated eruption time in the Visitor Center.
 The geysers usually has a couple of eruptions and after a 5 minute pause the largest one happens.
 It is worth staying and waiting a little bit afterwards to make sure that that is really it.
 Grand Geyser is really a crater filled with water.
 When the water starts to pour out, it is a sign that an eruption is imminent.